liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 3. Gather mail credentials for sending email notifications to users.
-Determine whether you want Liferay to manage your mail session or your application server to manage your mail session.
-Liferay provides a built-in mail session but also supports a JNDI mail session.
+Determine whether you want Liferay to manage your mail session or your application server to manage your mail session. @product@ provides a built-in mail session but also supports a JNDI mail session.
 We recommend that you let Liferay manage your mail session.

-4. Install either a Liferay bundle or install Liferay on an existing application server (further instructions below).
+4. Install either a @product@ bundle or install @product@ on an existing application server (further instructions below).

 5. Determine whether you'll use Liferay Marketplace or other third party